jleben/code-review-prep-guide/guide.md

 ![Right-click menu on changes](diff-context-menu.png)

-Clicking 'Stage Lines For Commit' will put only the selected lines to the git stage (similarily to how `git add` adds entire files to the stage).
+Clicking 'Stage Lines For Commit' will put only the selected lines into the git stage (similarily to how `git add` adds entire files to the stage).
 The file `manifesto.txt` then also appears in the list labeled 'Staged Changes' in the GUI.
 Clicking on the file there shows only the staged changes, which should include the lines we have just staged:

 ![Staged changes](staged-diff.png)